Gandi/hiring/en/web-integrator.md

 * You are fluent in english, french, python, CSS3 and HTML5
 * You are open-minded, empathic and able to work in a team
 * You like to handle projects from spec to production
-* You are knowledgeable in jQuery, GIT, W3C norms, Selenium, Continous integration, testing and deployment, beer, or other relevant subjects
+* You are knowledgeable in W3C norms, CSS3, HTML5, Javascript (native and jQuery), Python, Jinja2, Git, Selenium, Continous integration, testing and deployment, beer, or other relevant subjects
 * You can communicate with other teams and customers
 * You see a real meaning in the freedom of the Internet and open source
 * Ideally, you are (very) creative and enthousiast about your job